 It’s now sitting on the kitchen table, providing a bit of light during supper while I wait for a WS2812 controller failure.
 Again.

-2 thoughts on “Vacuum Tube Lights: Plate Wire Plug”
+2 responses to “Vacuum Tube Lights: Plate Wire Plug”